tea7010/MyLearning/english/my_dict.md

 ###### tags: `hobby`

-## 学習目的（ゴール）
-* 相手に数少ない単語で自分の考えを推測してもらわず、必要な情報量を多くして推測でなく確実な理解をしてもらうこと
-    * 短い単語の組み合わせだけでなく、具体的な例などを交えて説明できること
-    * 自分のいいたいことを適切な語順・時系列で、誤解なく言えること
-* 質問を脳内で時間をかけて組み立てずに、すぐに言えるようになること
-* 相手がしゃべったことに対して、適切なリアクション語 + rephraseができるようになること
-* エピソードなど、状況を説明して話にオチを付けられる（笑わせる）こと

-## My Principal
+## Objectives, Principal
+* Not be afraid of any mistake
+    * Just start speaking some words if I want to say something without thinking of anything after the first word
+* Do NOT communicate few words
+    * That makes difficult to understand to the people, make them understand with a lot of speaking information
+    * Not saying just some few or complicated words, but explain stuffs with some expamles to easily understand without misconception
+    * Grammer and vocabrary is the fundamental and neccessary polite stuffs
+* Do NOT consider and trasrate in Japanese in my mind
+    * Slow
+    * Some technical or complicated words might not be the same meaning over each languages
+    * Put your mind in the virtual　or imaginary space where I can think only the language.
+And explain around stuffs in the language with the vocabrary which I know
+* Do NOT end the conversation with a few boaring words.
+    * e.g. I see., I agree.
+Absolutely.
+Say more words to ensure my understanding is correct or not.
 * Do NOT learn language on the deks.
-Just experience speaking, listening and all related things.
-I'm just like a 3~5 years old baby in native country.
+    * Just experience speaking, listening and all related things.
+    * I'm just like a 3~5 years old baby in native country.
 The more I spend time to the language, the more I get fluency.
 * Grammer does NOT make sense for the person who hasn't experienced the grammer mistake.
-If I encounter the situation which is difficult to express or translate, that is the start point of learning.
+    * If I encounter the situation which is difficult to express or translate, that is the start point of learning.
-* Do NOT end the conversation with a few boaring words. e.g. I see., I agree.
-Absolutely.
-Say more words to ensure my understanding is correct or not.
 * Question makes the conversation interesting and fun to the talking person.
-* 詰まったら聞かれてることを主語とかにして文を喋りつつ、isとかの後で詰まること。その前でうーんって言ってたら、向こうは質問が分かってないのか区別が付かない
-* 言えるか分からないけど、とりあえず思いついたらしゃべってみて考える. 次喋るワードを確かめながらやると遅いけど、日本語でもやってる気がする
-* スライドとかは何話すか決めてないと日本語でも話せない
-* 日本語に変換したり順序を考えながら喋らない。遅い。
-* 日本語の単語をそのまま変換してると、まったく同じ意味じゃない可能性もある。かんたんな表現で説明したほうがわかりやすい。
-* １日１０分でいいので、英語でしか考えない時間を作る。身の回りのもの・起きていることを、”知っているボキャ・知識”だけで説明してみること。
+    * Not building or considering the order of sentences for question, say words immidietly
+* Even native language, it's difficult to clearly explain what you don't understand truly

 ## 問題系の使い分け